by Wayne Foley MPT, and Dominique Bagby PT, DPT

 Tips to Help Avoid Problems of Balance:

 - Keep moving and avoid a sedentary lifestyle.
-Begin a regular fitness regimen and make efforts to take the stairs, walk more, or other daily activities that keep you active.
+Begin a regular fitness regimen and make efforts to take the stairs, walk more, or do other daily activities that keep you active.

 - Have yearly check-ups for vision and check for medication interactions.